Idaho Falls: The Gateway to Yellowstone

 Idaho Falls, the largest city in Southeastern Idaho, is nicknamed “the Gateway to Yellowstone,” due to its’ close proximity to America’s First National Park.
-Asides from being super close to Yellowstone, as well as the Grand Tetons and several other natural wonders, the town also offers a number of its’ own amenities, making it the perfect lodging option for your Idaho/Wyoming adventures.
+Asides from being super close to Yellowstone, as well as the Grand Tetons and several other natural wonders, the town also offers a number of its’ own amenities, making it the perfect base location for your Idaho/Wyoming adventures.
 As Idaho Falls is the largest town near both parks entrances, it makes sense to head out to the parks for the day and come back to a town that offers plenty of restaurants, attractions, and a nice diversity of hotels for every budget.

-Despite its’ small size (population approx. 56,000) this city offers numerous amenities including plenty in the way of outdoor recreation, a historic downtown area, a thriving arts scene, ongoing monthly events, and plenty of shopping options.
-In 2 hours or less, you can get to many wonderful places including several of the best national parks, beautiful Jackson Hole, the stunning Mesa Falls scenic drive & waterfall, and Harriman State Park.
+In 2 hours or less, you can get to many wonderful places including several of the best national parks, beautiful Jackson Hole, the stunning Mesa Falls scenic drive, and Harriman State Park.
 It’s a dream destination for the outdoor adventure lover!!

 The Idaho Falls Greenbelt